Irreducibility of wave-front sets for depth zero cuspidal representations: Formulation of the main result

 Throughout the paper we fix a reductive algebraic group $\bfG$ defined over a local non-Archimedean \RamiA{field} $F$. \begin{notation}We denote: \begin{itemize} \item $k$ -- the residue field of $F$, \item $\fg$ -- the Lie algebra of $\bfG$, \item $\bfG'$ -- the derived group of $\bfG$, \item $\fg'$ -- the Lie algebra of $\bfG'$, \item $G=\bfG(F)$, \item $BT(G)$ -- the Bruhat-Tits building of $\bfG$, \item $\irr(G)$ -- the set of (isomorphism classes of) irreducible smooth representations of $G$. \end{itemize} \RamiA{For} any $x\in BT(G)$ and $r\in \R$ we \RamiA{further denote:} \begin{itemize} \item $G_{x,r}$ and $G_{x,r^+}$ -- the Moy-Prasad subgroups (See \Rami{\cite[\S2.6]{MP94} \RamiA{where} \Dima{they are denoted by $\mathcal P_{x,r}, \mathcal P_{x,r^+}$}}). \item $M_x:=G_{x,0}/G_{x,0^+}$. \item $\bfM_{x}$ -- \RamiA{the} natural reductive group defined over $k$ s.t. $M_x\cong \bfM_{x}(k)$ (See \Rami{\cite[\S3.2]{MP94}}) \item $Q_{x}$ -- the normalizer of $G_{x,0}$ inside $G$. \item $G_{r}:=\bigcup_{x\in BT(G)} G_{x,r}$ \item $G_{r^+}:=\bigcup_{x\in BT(G)} G_{x,r^+}$ \item $\fg_{x,r}, \fg_{x,r^+}, \fm_x, \fg_{r}, \fg_{r^+}$ -- the Lie algebra versions of the above \Rami{(See \cite[\S3]{MP94})}.

 \end{itemize} \end{notation}

 \begin{defn} We say that \RamiA{the pair $(F,\bfG)$} is \emph{acceptable}, if the following conditions are satisfied:

-\begin{enumerate} \item The pair $(F,\bfG)$ satisfies the Hales-Moy-Prasad conjecture \Rami{for depth $0$ representations}, {\it i.e.} for any depth $0$ representation $\rho\in \irr(G)$, the Harish-Chandra-Howe character expansion for $\rho$ is satisfied on the set $G_{0^+}$ of topologically unipotent elements in $G$.
+\begin{enumerate} \item The pair $(F,\bfG)$ satisfies the Hales-Moy-Prasad conjecture \Rami{for depth $0$ representations}, {\it i.e.} for any depth $0$ representation $\rho\in \irr(G)$, the Harish-Chandra-Howe character expansion for $\rho$ is valid on the set $G_{0^+}$ of topologically unipotent elements in $G$.

 \item The series defining the exponential map $\fg'\to \bfG$ given by the adjoint representation converge on $\fg_{0+} \cap \fg'$.